AlkenD/starlight/CONTRIBUTING.md

 ### Testing visual changes while you work

-Run the Astro dev server on the docs site to see how changes you make impact a project using Starlight.
+Run the Astro dev server on the docs site to see how changes you make impact a project using Starstruck.

 To do this, move into the `docs/` directory from the root of the repo and then run `pnpm dev`: